grpc/proposal/A76-ring-hash-improvements.md

 `hash_key` attribute, so as to make them available to custom LB policies.
 We decided to keep only extract `hash_key` to limit the scope of this gRFC.

+We discussed various option to handle requests that are missing a hash key in the non-xDS case.
+When using ring hash with xDS, the hash is assigned a random value in the xDS config selector, which ensure all picks for this request can trigger a connection to at most one endpoint.
+However, without xDS, there is no place in the code to assign the hash such that it retains this property.
+We considered the following alternative solutions:
+1. Add a config selector or filter to pick the hash.
+There currently is no public API to do so from the service config, so we would have had to define one.
+2. Using an internal request attribute to set the hash.
+Again, there is no cross-language public API for this.
+3. Failing the pick.
+We generally prefer the lack of a header to affect load balancing but not correctness, so this option was not ideal.
+4. Treating a missing header as being present but having the empty string for value.
+All instances of the channel would end up picking the same endpoint to send requests with a missing header, which could overload this endpoint if a lot of requests do not have a request hash key.

 ## Implementation

 Will provide an implementation in Go.

 [A42]: A42-xds-ring-hash-lb-policy.md
+[A74]: A74-xds-config-tears.md
 [envoy-ringhash]: https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/load_balancing/load_balancers#ring-hash
 [header]: https://grpc.io/docs/guides/metadata/#headers
 [service-config]: https://github.com/grpc/grpc/blob/master/doc/service_config.md
 [LbEndpoint.Metadata]: https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/endpoint/v3/endpoint_components.proto#envoy-v3-api-field-config-endpoint-v3-lbendpoint-metadata
+[A42-picker-behavior]: A42-xds-ring-hash-lb-policy.md#picker-behavior